frozenfrank/byte-bin/docs/architecture-diagram.md

 However, we do write to the Requests API.
 In the future, we may write to the Projects API in order to edit some details.
 Though it would be more complicated, we may consider the active assignments on each project since it could allow us to visualize current data.

+The [Firestore Authentication](https://firebase.google.com/docs/auth/web/start) software connects directly to Microsoft to perform the sign in flow.
+The Microsoft application is configured to allow only *authorized* users from the Nicolson directory.
+Each user must be individually granted access to this app, and the access can be revoked;
+this revocation of access will only be effective if the individual is forced to re-authenticate in our app.

 ## Resources

 Lists of documentation for each of the key entities in the project.
 This list is grouped to mirror the diagram above.